College of Health & Behavioral Sciences Commissioning Ceremony

 Children are welcome, but please consider that this is a religious/sacred service that will last about two hours.
 Strollers and similar equipment are not permitted in the aisles and walkways.

-Graduates are to arrive at the Divinity Building & Welcome Center (located next to the Shaw Chapel) by 3:00 p.m.
+Graduates are to arrive at the small field between ADM and CRB by 7:00 a.m.
+Check-in opens 6:30 a.m.
 Remember to allow enough time to find a parking space.
-You will be directed by an usher to the designated room location for line up by degree program.
+You will be directed by an usher to the designated location for line up by degree program.

 During the name announcing portion of the ceremony, you will cross the stage and shake the dean or associate dean’s hand.
 Doctoral candidates will also be hooded during that time.
-You will then have an opportunity to receive prayer from a CHBS Faculty member before exiting the stage.
 Once you have exited the stage, please follow the direction of the usher to have your individual photo taken.
-Afterwards, please return to the next available seat as directed by the usher.
+Afterwards, please follow the direction of the usher for prayer with a faculty member, and then return to the next available seat as directed.
 The service will conclude with recessional.

 No picture taking will be permitted in the aisles.
 This is a special occasion, and each graduate deserves the respect and attention of all who are present.
 It is greatly appreciated that you make your guests aware of this policy.
 Purchasing details regarding photos taken will be sent to you by Grad Images.
 Please check your email accordingly.

-Students who ordered their regalia to be shipped to Regent University must pick up their regalia on campus at the Student Center.
-Graduates must present their picture ID to pick up their regalia (caps, gowns, and tassels) in the Fountain View Room of the Regent Ordinary.
+Students who ordered their regalia to be shipped to Regent University must pick up their regalia on campus in the Welcome Center, Divinity Building Room 177.
+Graduates must present their picture ID to pick up their regalia (caps, gowns, and tassels).
 View the Regent campus map.

 Graduates must wear all regalia for the service, including caps and gowns.
+(Doctoral graduates will be hooded during the ceremony).
 Gentlemen should wear button-down dress shirts and ties with dark trousers and dress shoes.
 Ladies should wear a dress, skirt or dress pants and comfortable dress shoes.
 Please note that this service will involve extensive standing and walking downstairs.
 Absolutely no sneakers, jeans, or t-shirts are permitted.
 Please be advised that men will need to remove their caps during prayer.

-Contact Dr. Carletta Artis, cartis@regent.edu, for questions about the College of Health & Behavioral Sciences Commissioning Ceremony.
+Contact Lynnette Harris for questions about the College of Health & Behavioral Sciences Commissioning Ceremony.

 Please send all questions regarding commencement to commencement@regent.edu.
 Commencement representatives are now available to answer your questions.